Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ### Training the environment

 1. Open a command or terminal window.
-2. Nagivate to the folder where you installed the ML-Agents toolkit.
+2. Navigate to the folder where you installed the ML-Agents toolkit.
 3. Run `mlagents-learn <trainer-config-path> --run-id=<run-identifier> --train`
    Where:
     - `<trainer-config-path>` is the relative or absolute filepath of the